dlomanov/nlreturnfmt/README.md

 ## Block Size

-The `--block-size` parameter controls the minimum number of statements required in a block before blank lines are enforced.
+The `-block-size` parameter controls the minimum number of statements required in a block before blank lines are enforced.
 With the default value of 1, blank lines are required before return/branch statements in blocks with more than 1 non-empty statement.

-### Example with `--block-size 2`:
+### Example with `-block-size 2`:

 ```go
 // This would NOT be formatted (block size <= 2)